In this brief guide, we will look at a borderline personality disorder test, as well as the symptoms of borderline personality disorder.

 On the other hand, the ICD 10 criteria for Borderline personality disorder is fairly short, and it is as given below:

 “A personality disorder in which there is a marked tendency to act impulsively without consideration of the consequences, together with affective instability.
-The ability to plan ahead may be minimal, and outbursts of intense anger may often lead to violence or “behavioral explosions”; these are easily precipitated when impulsive acts are criticized or thwarted by others.
+The ability to plan ahead may be minimal, and outbursts of intense anger may often lead to physical harm or “behavioral explosions”; these are easily precipitated when impulsive acts are criticized or thwarted by others.
 Two variants of this personality disorder are specified, and both share this general theme of impulsiveness and lack of self-control.”

 “Several of the characteristics of emotional instability are present; in addition, the patient’s own self-image, aims, and internal preferences (including sexual) are often unclear or disturbed.
 There are usually chronic feelings of emptiness.
 A liability to become involved in intense and unstable relationships may cause repeated emotional crises and may be